The Weirdos: Recordings

 The Weirdos' first release was a 7-inch EP, "Destroy All Music," released in 1977 on Greg Shaw's Bomp!
 Records.
 It was followed by the 1978 single "We Got the Neutron Bomb," released on the Los Angeles punk label Dangerhouse.
-The band later released two 12" EPs in 1979 and 1980.
+The band later released two 12-inch EPs in 1979 and 1980.

-The band were highly critical of some of their recordings and shady engineers, with John Denney characterizing the 1979-80 period as "a big botch job" marked by a series of "aborted recording sessions."
-It was not until 1991 that a first volume of early recordings would be remixed by the band for release by Frontier Records as a compilation album, Weird World - Volume One 1977-1981.
-More than another decade would pass before a long-planned second compilation album of early tracks would see the light of day, issued by Frontier in 2003 as We Got The Neutron Bomb - Weird World Volume Two 1977-1989.
+The band were highly critical of some of their recordings and shady engineers, with John Denney characterizing the 1979–80 period as "a big botch job" marked by a series of "aborted recording sessions."
+It was not until 1991 that a first volume of early recordings would be remixed by the band for release by Frontier Records as a compilation album, Weird World – Volume One 1977–1981.
+More than another decade would pass before a long-planned second compilation album of early tracks would see the light of day, issued by Frontier in 2003 as We Got The Neutron Bomb – Weird World Volume Two 1977–1989.

 Personnel

 The Denney brothers were the only constant members, though guitarist/bassist Cliff Roman, bassist Dave Trout and Bruce Moreland (also of Wall of Voodoo), and drummer Nickey "Beat" Alexander were relatively long-term Weirdos.
+Tony Malone (guitarist for Detox, Thelonious Monster, Midget Handjob) played bass in 1990 for the band when Nickey Beat was drumming.

 Dix Denney died on March 12, 2023, at the age of 65.